Our Code of Ethics

 Publication, Monitoring, Reporting and Review

-This Code of Ethics was first approved in July 2017.
+This Code of Ethics was first approved in July 2017 and has been reviewed and updated on a regular basis.
+The Code will be reviewed at least every two years to consider whether any substantive changes are required with hyperlinks updated as required on an ongoing basis.
 The Code will continue to be publicised within the University and will be available on the University website.
-It will be drawn to the attention of new members of staff and new heads of department.
+It will be drawn to the attention of new members of staff and new Heads of School/Department.

 Breaches of relevant policy and procedures may result in disciplinary action.

-The policies and procedures referred to in section B above are subject to monitoring, reporting and review by those responsible for oversight in each case.
-By way of example, regular reports on matters regarding teaching partnerships are made by the Committee for Collaborative Provision to the Learning and Teaching Committee of the Senate; the Research Ethics Committee reports regularly on its work to the Senate; the Honorary Degrees Committee reports on its deliberations during each academic year to the Senate and to the Council.
+The policies and procedures referred to above are subject to monitoring, reporting and review by those responsible for oversight in each case.
+By way of example, the Research Ethics Committee reports regularly on its work to the Senate and the Honorary Degrees Committee reports on its deliberations during each academic year to the Senate and to the Council.
 The University Secretary has responsibility for ethical matters and effective operation of the University’s framework for decision making on ethical matters.

 Alongside these specific reporting arrangements, the University Executive Board will review the operation of this overarching Code, including ensuring that the various related policies, procedures and guidelines are current, publicised, and operating, and will report to Council, via its Audit Committee.